 How to Care for Snake Plants

 Overall, these plants are very easy to care for.
 First, ensure they have the proper soil.
 These plants will rot if watered too frequently.
 Any fast draining soil should be fine.
 For my snake plants, I do a mix of cactus soil and regular potting soil.
-I also have my plants in a pot that has adequate drainage with a saucer.
-I water my plants on average, once a month.
-I never soak the soil completely, rather just watering enough for the soil to dampen.
+In addition, I also have my plants in a pot that has adequate drainage with a saucer.
+I water my plants on average, once a month, while making sure that I never soak the soil completely, rather just watering enough for the soil to dampen.

 They do not require a ton of light and therefore do well in poorly lit rooms.
 I have all of my snake plants away from the window.
 However, they all receive 4-5 hours of indirect sunlight.
 Basically, this is how I care for my snake plants.
 They all seem to love the environment that I have created for them.